2025 BAL season

-The 2025 BAL season, also known as BAL Season 5, will be the 5th season of the Basketball Africa League (BAL).
-The season will begin on 5 April and end on 14 June 2025 with the final.
+The 2025 BAL season, also known as BAL Season 5, was the 5th season of the Basketball Africa League (BAL).
+The season began on 5 April and ended on 14 June 2025 with the final.
 The playoffs and finals will be held in Pretoria, South Africa, for the first time.

 Petro de Luanda were the defending champions, having won the previous season, but lost in the final to Al Ahli Tripoli, who became the first Libyan team to win the BAL championship.
 As winners, Al Ahli Tripoli earned the right to play in the 2025 FIBA Intercontinental Cup.

 Venues

 The Moroccan Royal Basketball Federation (FRMBB) announced on 12 November 2024 that Rabat would be one of the host cities of the first phase of the 2025 season.

 On 21 November 2024, the BAL announced that the group phase would be hosted in three countries, as the Nile Conference is hosted at the Salle Moulay Abdellah in Rabat, Morocco, the Sahara Conference in Dakar Arena, Dakar, Senegal, and the Kalahari Conference in the BK Arena in Kigali, Rwanda.
 The playoffs and final will be played in the SunBet Arena in Pretoria, South Africa.